zmitchell/tinkering.xyz/content/abusing-type-annotations.md

         self.y: "this one" = 0
 ```

-If you try typing that into the Python shell, it will crash for some reason.
-If you're working in the shell and you decorate a class that has an `__init__` method, it will crash.
+If you try typing that into the Python shell, it will crash.
+If you're working in the shell and you decorate a class with `@notify` that has an `__init__` method, it will crash.
 I have no idea what that's about.
 If you want to try this in the shell, put the annotation on a class variable.
 You can put whatever you want into a file though, and it will work just fine.
 Let's see what happens when you try to assign to a variable you've marked.

 ```python
 from annotation_abuse.notify import notify